 In the month of June, we commemorate LGBT Pride Month as a time to honour the remarkable advancements achieved by the LGBT community.
-To assist you in participating in the celebration of LGBT pride, we have compiled a definitive guide to comprehending LGBT concepts, acronyms, and flags.
+To assist you in participating in the celebration of LGBT pride, we have compiled a definitive guide to comprehending LGBT concepts, acronyms, and flags, especially useful for events like the first pride march and subsequent pride parades.

 Differentiating Sexual Orientation, Gender Identity, and Gender Expression

-Exploring Sexual Orientation: Sexual orientation encompasses an individual's romantic, emotional, and sexual attractions.
-It includes identifying as lesbian, gay, bisexual, heterosexual, asexual, or pansexual.
+Exploring Sexual Orientation and its Celebration in Pride Marches: Sexual orientation encompasses an individual's romantic, emotional, and sexual attractions.
+It includes identifying as lesbian, gay, bisexual, heterosexual, asexual, or pansexual, all celebrated during LGBTQ+ pride marches.

-Understanding Gender Identity: Gender identity refers to an individual's personal perception of their own gender, whether they identify as a man, woman, both, or neither.
+Understanding Gender Identity: Gender identity refers to an individual's perception of their gender, whether they identify as a man, woman, both, or neither.

-Defining Gender Expression: Gender expression pertains to how an individual outwardly expresses their gender through various aspects such as behavior, clothing choices, and overall appearance.
+Defining Gender Expression: An integral part of understanding LGBTQ+ identities celebrated during pride parades.
+Gender expression pertains to how an individual outwardly expresses their gender through various aspects such as behaviour, clothing choices, and overall appearance.

 Three Fundamental Concepts within the LGBT Community that Require Definition